freszczypior/photostock/README.md

 # Photostock
-Bottega Java Backend Developer Academy
+#
-Application which administrate seling pictures and clips by webside.
+#Application which administrate seling pictures and clips by webside.
+#
+#Bottega Java Backend Developer Academy